 - Black Dude Dies First: Marianne.
 Well, technically it's a black woman, but Chester soon follows.

 - Dead Star Walking: Of the five actors advertised on the film's poster, only Robert Walker has any more than a few minutes of screentime.
 And of the remaining four, only Godfrey Cambridge's character has any particular relevance to the story outside of being a random Blob victim, and even then only because he happens to be the poor schmuck who unwittingly retrieves a sample of the original Blob and allows it to thaw out.

 - The End...
-Or Is It?: The film ends with the Blob frozen (again), but a thoughtlessly-placed TV light thaws enough of it out to allow it to attack the local sheriff as he gives an interview.
+Or Is It?: The film ends with the Blob frozen (again), but a thoughtlessly-placed TV light thaws enough of it out to allow it to attack Sheriff Jones as he gives an interview.

 - Improbable Infant Survival: A junior campers troop is attacked (offscreen) by The Blob.
 The scout leader is killed, the kids escape.

 - Large Ham: The mustard-plant obsessed Scoutmaster Adelman.